One-dimensional lattice model with an exact matrix-product ground state describing the Laughlin wave function: Models with exact ground states

 \subsection{Relationship with Laughlin states}

 We discuss that our exactly solvable model well describes the $\nu=1/q$ Laughlin states.
-In order to discuss the Laughlin sates in the present 1D framework, we introduce a pseudo potential,\cite{Haldane,Trugman-K} which is known to have the $\nu=1/q$ Laughlin state as the exact ground state,
+In order to discuss the Laughlin sates in the present 1D framework, we introduce a pseudopotential,\cite{Haldane,Trugman-K} which is known to have the $\nu=1/q$ Laughlin state as the exact ground state,

 where $\bm{x}\equiv(x_1,x_2)$, $c_{\lambda}=(-1)^{\lambda}|c_{\lambda}|$ are constants to keep the energy positive, and $b>0$ stands for the range of the interactions.
 Note that number of the terms increases as $q$ is increased.
 This reminds us that our exactly solvable model (\ref{Ham1q}) has a similar structure.
 For $N_s \gg L_1$, the single-particle wave function for the lowest Landau level in Landau gauge $\bm{A}=Bx_2\hat{x}_1$ is given by